hi, i'm benjamin

 I’m a researcher and engineer focused on building AI that’s aligned with human values.
-I am currently working on AI control research with Mary Phuong as part of LASR Labs in London.
+I was the lead author on a paper studying chain-of-thought monitoring as part of LASR Labs.

 Read my latest article where I highlight a chronic issue in New York City and how it’s emblematic of the challenges of crafting effective policies when underlying data is tainted.
 This piece is largely based on this research paper where I used machine learning to study how police respond to illegal parking complaints.
 It paints dire picture where the majority of cases are ignored and offers concrete solutions to make streets safer.